jhrcook/KrasG13SyntheticLethal/README.md

 For all of the following analyses, these two conditions were met:

 1. Only genes that caused a depletion score of -0.25 or lower in at least one cell line were used.
-This decreased the number of genes used from 17634 to 13993.
+This decreased the number of genes used from 17634 to 14314.
-2. Cell lines were not used if they had multiple *KRAS* mutations or a mutation in *NRAS* or *A/B/CRAF*.
+2. Cell lines were not used if they had multiple *KRAS* mutations or an activating mutation in *NRAS* or *BRAF*.

 ## *KRAS* G13D vs *KRAS* G12 vs. WT {.tabset}